 Ah, the sultry seductive siren song of an electric bike, it beckons every time I find myself struggling up a hill or surrounded by heavy traffic. e-Bikes come into their own when it comes to getting away at traffic lights if you abandon cycle paths and take to the road.
 There’s much to be said about e-Bikes compared to their traditional rivals.
-It’s not a matter of being lazy and indolent.
-Sometimes you just need a shot of power.
-And again, none of us is getting any younger!
+Just check out the Velovison site and choose the right bike for you.

 Okay, much has changed since I last took to the road on two wheels.
 However, if COVID-19 is going to turn my world upside down, then I’m going to channel my inner wellness fiend and make cycling my own new normal.
 Sure dodging traffic and my fellow cyclists is a refined blood sport but I’m determined to stick with it and enjoy the opportunity to be outside getting some exercise.